 - Web: http://mapsairmuseum.org/

-The MAPS Air Museum offers a wide array of exhibits from the first air ships, World War I, World War II, Korea, Vietnam to the present day.
+MAPS Air Museum in North Canton, Ohio is the home to the Military Aviation Preserve Society.
+It offers a wide array of exhibits from the first air ships, World War I, World War II, Korea, Vietnam to the present day.
 Over 22 aircraft adorn this unique museum, ranging from the 1908 Martin Glider, the first heavier-than-air aircraft to carry a woman aloft, to the massive F-14 Tomcat, made famous by the movie Top Gun.
 This is a hands-on museum allowing visitors to sit in a Russian Mig-17 fighter, control a World War II anti-aircraft gun, tour a Goodyear blimp gondola and more.
 Active restoration projects allow visitors to witness planes being brought back to life, including several Cold War era fighters, and one of the last World War II B-26 Marauders bombers known to exist.
 Many artifacts, uniforms and original artwork adorn this attraction.
-In addition, there is a large gift shop.
+In addition, it now houses the collection of the Ohio Military Museum.
+There is also a large gift shop.
 Handicap accessible, and Guided or Self-Guided tours available.
 Group Rates apply for tours of 15 people or more.

 The Hall of Fame recognizes the great racers, inventors, promoters, designers, enthusiasts and journalists who have made our sport so exciting by placing the people and their machines in the context of their time and place in the history of motorcycling.
 The Motorcycle Hall of Fame Museum offers excitement and education for everyone, with unique exhibits showcasing some of the most elegant and remarkable designs and technologies from motorcycling’s past and present.
 Come see why motorcycles have long been on the cutting edge of transportation and motorsports.